cmv/cmv-wab-widgets/README.md

 ## Requirements
-- This method uses the soon-to-be-released version 2.0 of cmv currently in the [develop branch](https://github.com/cmv/cmv-app/tree/develop).
+- This method uses the version 2.0.0-beta.1 of cmv currently in the [develop branch](https://github.com/cmv/cmv-app/tree/develop).
-- This method supports version 2.2 of the WebApp Builder released in October 2016 as well as version 2.1 released in July 2016.
+- This method supports version 2.3 of the WebApp Builder released in January 2017 as well as version 2.2 released in October 2016.
 - The app in this repo use a new [dojo flat theme](https://github.com/dojo/themes) which is planned for release with dojo 1.12.
 This replaces the old dbootstrap theme which is no longer being maintained.
 This is optional.